 The deadline to apply for these awards is in early spring.
-Students are encouraged to contact Financial Aid Services or visit www.west.asu.edu/stuaffairs/fa/safs.html to obtain the application deadline date.
+Students are encouraged to contact Financial Aid Services or visit www.west.asu.edu/scholarships to obtain the application deadline date.

 Most of the private donor funds available are provided by employers, private individuals, organizations, and corporations.
-Private donors may use criteria determined by the Financial Aid Services office to identify candidates, or they may require a separate application process.
+Private donors may use criteria determined by Financial Aid Services to identify candidates, or they may require a separate application process.